rubenohana/Gibbs-Diffusion/README.md

 ## Training and testing code for Gibbs-Diffusion
-*Listening to the Noise: Blind Denoising with Gibbs-Diffusion*, David Heurtel-Depeiges, Charles Margossian, Ruben Ohana, Bruno Régaldo-Saint Blancard
+*Listening to the Noise: Blind Denoising with Gibbs-Diffusion*, [David Heurtel-Depeiges](https://david-heurtel-depeiges.github.io/), [Charles Margossian](https://charlesm93.github.io/), [Ruben Ohana](https://rubenohana.github.io/), [Bruno Régaldo-Saint Blancard](https://users.flatironinstitute.org/~bregaldosaintblancard/)

 Link to the paper: ARXIV

 [Center for Computational Mathematics](https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/), Flatiron Institute, New York City, USA

-#### TL;DR: we propose a blind denoiser that can also infer the parameters of the noise.
-The method is a Gibbs Sampler based on sampling from a pre-trained Diffusion model and an HMC step
+#### TL;DR: we propose a blind denoiser that also infer the parameters of the noise.
+The method is a Gibbs Sampler based on sampling from a pre-trained Diffusion model and an HMC step.

 ## Installation